 White Lilac Flower Meaning

-White lilac flowers are often symbolic of divinity, innocence, purity, and new beginnings.
+White lilac flowers often symbolize divinity, innocence, purity, and new beginnings.

-The Ancient Celts considered lilacs’ scent to be magically intoxicating.
+The ancient Celts considered lilacs’ scent magically intoxicating.
 In Russia, a sprig of lilac held over a newborn is said to impart wisdom.

-To the Victorians, lilacs symbolized lost love.
+To the Victorians, lilacs symbolize lost love.
 Women sometimes wore lilacs during periods of mourning.

 Lilac Flowers in Art and Literature